Clothing in ancient Egypt: Women

 During the Old, Middle and New Kingdom, ancient Egyptian women mostly wore a simple sheath dress called a kalasiris, which is shown to cover the breasts in statues, but in paintings and relief the single breast depicted in profile is exposed.
 Women's clothing in ancient Egypt was more conservative than men's clothing.
 The dresses were held up by one or two straps and were worn down to the ankle, while the upper edge could be worn above or below the breasts.
 The length of the dress denoted the social class of the wearer.
 Beading or feathers were also used as an embellishment on the dress.
 Over the dress, women had a choice of wearing shawls, capes, or robes.
 The shawl was a piece of fine linen cloth around 4 feet wide by 13 or 14 feet long, which was mostly worn pleated.
 Surviving dresses consist of a body made from a tube of material sewn up one side, supported not by straps but by a bodice with sleeves.
 In contrast to dresses shown in art, such linen garments tend to be baggy, and would conceal rather than reveal the body.
-It was made of linen, a material that tends to sag but is shown to hug the body with no slag.
+It was made of linen, a material that tends to sag but is shown to hug the body with no sag.